JoshTWright/devBlog/_posts/2016-12-5-PostgreSQLCommands.md

 In this tutorial i will be using the Cloud9 ide or C9 for short, i have a tutorial on how to setup a basic C9 workspace if that is of interest to you.

-Starting out we will want to navigate to our terminal on C9 and enter the following command
+Starting out we will want to navigate to our terminal on C9 and enter the following command.
 ![_config.yml]({{ site.baseurl }}/images/pgstart.png)

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.